Common questions about PPI checker

 No. The PPI checker is solely for people who aren’t sure if they were sold a PPI policy.
 It’s designed to help the business find the old loan or credit documents so they can then fully investigate a complaint.
 If you’ve got the documents already you can use our complaint tool immediately.

 Why can’t I just use the complaint tool straight away?

 If you already know you had PPI and were mis-sold then you can!
 We've built our PPI checker to help people that don't know whether they had a PPI policy.

 Is it not better to use a claims management company?

 No. Claims management companies charge for the use of their services.
+Typically, PPI claims management companies offer PPI claims for a 10% fee, although some charge up to 20%!
+It may seem like a good deal, but there is no need to pay a claims management company for a PPI claim.
 Resolver is completely free, and doesn't take any commission if your claim is successful.
 The PPI reclaim process is quick and easy, allowing you to make the claim yourself without having to pay someone else to fill in just a few simple forms.